7. Saving Plotly Figures#

 ‘eps’ Note that this requires the

-library to be available in the local environment.
+popplerlibrary to be available in the local environment.

 fig.write_image(file ="images/fig_recipe07.png", format="png")

-arument passing a string with the desired extension as folllows:
+Alternatively, you can simply provide the file arument passing a string with the desired extension as folllows:

 fig.write_image("images/fig_recipe07.png")